 - Don’t forget to give them a telephone number or email address where you can be reached.

-2. Give them time to respond to you.
+Give the employer time to respond to you

 - The employer might be interviewing other people, or they’re just busy.